• Skip to main content

 Take things one day at a time, but keep the big picture in mind

 It’s so tempting to find or create a training plan, and want to follow it EXACTLY how it’s written.
 I always feel a huge sense of accomplishment when I can check all prescribed workouts off my list.
-I have found that lately I am still doing workouts and alternating hard and easy days and keeping up with a solid plan, but it’s not something I write down in the beginning of the week.
+I have found that lately I am still doing workouts and alternating hard and easy days and keeping up with a solid plan.
+However, it’s not something I write down in the beginning of the week.
 I come up with an idea of what days I will probably run, but nothing is carved in stone.
 I move things around based on weather, traveling, how I am feeling etc.

 The tricky part will be doing this while actually training for a race.
 But the more I think about it the more I know it can be done.
 I just need to be patient and remember that I can still train sufficiently even when I don’t get in all the workouts I planned.